AgentBillster/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? for access to lifecycle methods

-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. componentdidmount- what is in here will be mounted to the dom after initial render componentdidupdate- whats in here gets called everytime state or props of the component changes render does exactly what it says and renders component to ui

-- [ ] What is the purpose of a custom hook?
+- [ ] What is the purpose of a custom hook? to unclutter logic and compartmentalize code

-- [ ] Why is it important to test our apps?
+- [ ] Why is it important to test our apps? to chase down bugs as your application scales and gets more complex

 ## Project Set Up